 General Fund expenditures are closely monitored with all departments working together to limit their expenditures with minimal impact on currently provided public services.
-The City's total budgeted positions increased by 24.75 full-time equivalents, to a total of 114.75.
-City staff received a cost of living increase of 2.44% in 2017.
+The City's total budgeted positions remained at the current level of 114.75 full-time equivalents.
+City staff received a cost of living increase of 2.10% in 2018.

-Ending fund balance in the General Capital Improvement Fund increased \$364,000.
+Ending fund balance in the General Capital Improvement Fund decreased \$144,000.
 There are currently no active or planned construction projects in this fund.

-Ending fund balance in the Parks Capital Improvement Fund increased \$5.2 million.
-Total park capital expenditures for the year were \$2.3 million, a majority of which paid for the completion of a waterfront park, and the replacement of artificial turf on several City owned fields.
+Ending fund balance in the Parks Capital Improvement Fund decreased \$743,000.
+Total park capital expenditures for the year were \$6.4 million, a large majority of which was for the purchase of land as part of a coordinated acquisition plan implemented by the City in 2018.

-The Transportation Capital Improvement Fund ending fund balance was \$26.9 million, a decrease of \$3.0 million from 2016.
-Expenditures of \$10.8 million were spent largely on several road improvement designs and construction.
-Traffic impact fees of \$2.8 million and real estate excise taxes of \$3.7 million made up a majority of the \$7.1 million in fund revenues for 2017.
+The Transportation Capital Improvement Fund ending fund balance was \$26.7 million, a decrease of \$223,000 from 2017.
+Expenditures of \$10.5 million were spent largely on several road improvement designs and construction.
+Traffic impact fees of \$2.2 million and real estate excise taxes of \$3.6 million made up a majority of the \$7.6 million in fund revenues for 2018.